Dolores Redondo: Todo esto te daré

 Winner of the Planeta Prize.
 Published by Planeta.
+Made into a French television mini-series (Tout cela je te le donnerai), the six-part miniseries was directed by Nicolas Guicheteau, co-production of Incognita, Las Niñas Pictures, Room 237, HDC and France Télévisions for France 2, produced with the participation of RTBF (Belgian television) and RTS (Swiss Radio Television), created and written by Pascal Fontanille, Françoise Charpiat, and Karine Lollichon.

 El guardián invisible (The Invisible Guardian)

-The first title of the trilogy begins with the discovery, on the banks of the river Baztán, the naked body of a teenager (Ainhoa Elizasu).
-The Policía Foral homicide inspector Amaia Salazar is put in charge of the investigation, which leads her to return to Elizondo, the hometown she always wanted to escape from.
+The first title of the trilogy begins with the discovery of the naked body of a local teenage girl on the banks of the river Baztán.
+Amaia Salazar, homicide inspector with the Policía Foral, is put in charge of the investigation, which leads her to return to Elizondo, the hometown she always wanted to escape from.
+Amaia faces an increasingly complicated case while struggling with her own familiar ghosts.
+Her investigation proves to be a race against time to catch a murderer demonstrating the horrific nature of reality while also evoking the most unsettling beings from the legends of the North.

 The story moves between two fronts – professional, focused on solving a series of murders, and personal, which in this case becomes as important and surprising as the outcome of the investigation.

 A film adaptation was released on 3 March 2017.

 Legado en los huesos (The Legacy of the Bones)

-Although the first volume completed the plot of the investigation, the second installment begins with the trial against the stepfather of a young woman, Johana Márquez.
-Amaia Salazar is called on by the police just after the accused has committed suicide in the bathroom of the courthouse and left a note with a single message: "Tarttalo".
+Although the first volume completed the plot of the investigation, the second installment begins with the trial of the stepfather of a young woman, Johana Márquez.
+Amaia Salazar is called on by the police just after the accused has committed suicide in the bathroom of the courthouse and left a note with a single word: "Tarttalo".
 Amaia must discover its meaning and at the same time uncover disturbing details of her past.

 A film adaptation was released in October 2019.